The perfectionist’s shipping problem

 Pitfall 2: Time-boxing without real deadlines

-Perfectionism senses open-ended time.
+Perfectionism thrives in open-ended work [1].
+When there is no external pressure to finish, your standards expand without limit [3].
 If you set a 25-minute work block but you don’t actually ship when it ends, you’ve just ritualized work without changing the structure.
 The deadline must be real: a presentation, a deploy window, a meeting, a shared deadline with a colleague.

 Pitfall 3: Early feedback that’s too early